 The Center’s Betty Wold Johnson Learning Center hosts hundreds of programs and events each year.
 The Center contains two modern classrooms, which each accommodate 50 seated guests, 30 at desks.
 A dividing screen can be retracted to create one large room.
 The Watershed Center’s laboratory, which supports research and monitoring by our staff and volunteer scientists, also contains space for 30 students.
 Margaret Rowland Gorrie Hall, the building’s entry pavilion, can accommodate events for 150 seated participants and 225 standing guests and our nearby Kingsford Community Room can host 45 students..

 A major goal for the new LEED Platinum-certified Environmental Center is to consume little more, if any, energy than is produced on site.
-More than 85 percent of the energy we use is generated from on-site renewable sources.
+As much as 85 percent of the energy we use is generated from on-site renewable sources.
 The following are some of the key sustainable strategies we employ in the new center.

 Our Green Roof will reduce stormwater runoff, improve insulation and extend the life of the roofing materials.
 By absorbing and storing water before returning it to the atmosphere, green roofs can reduce stormwater runoff by as much as 70 percent, according to US EPA.